Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 At this stage you should be able to run an operational model (such as that provided [above](#example-operational-model)), by calling a .sh or .bat file in the command line.

-> *Note: Atlantis will start loading input files and will likely output several warning messages.
+> *Note: Atlantis will start loading input files and will likely output several warning messages at the start of a model run.
-Most of these warning messages are produced to inform users about the spatial position of their functional groups, missing non-essential parameters and other model aspects and can largely be ignored.
+Most of these warning messages are produced to inform users about the spatial position of their functional groups, missing non-essential parameters and other model aspects that can largely be ignored.
 Where more concerning issues are present, the model will stop running.
-A likely reason for this occuring is when parameter files are out of date with the code in which case a missing praameter error message will be relayed.
+A possible reason for this occuring is when parameter files are out of date with the code in which case a missing praameter error message will be relayed.
-(e.g., Error: Unable to find species parameter _min_spawn_temp in file Biology.prm for group FPS).*
+(e.g., Error: Unable to find species parameter _min_spawn_temp in file Biology.prm for group FPS).
+Please consult the wiki page for a dated log of code updates.*

 <hr>